couchrest/couchrest_model/README.md

       validates_uniqueness_of :title
     end

 The uniqueness validation creates a new view for the attribute or uses one that already exists.
+You can specify a different view using the +:view+ option, useful for when the @unique_id@ is specified and you'd like to avoid the typical RestClient Conflict error:

+    unique_id :code
+    validates_uniqueness_of :code, :view => 'all'

-Given that the uniqueness check performs a request to the database, it is also possible to include a +:proxy+ parameter.
+Given that the uniqueness check performs a request to the database, it is also possible to include a @:proxy@ parameter.
 This allows you to call a method on the document and provide an alternate proxy object.

 Examples: